thakiddx/shoppingCartApp/README.md

 ## Hosted App

-You can access the hosted working app on [GitHub Pages](https://thakiddx.github.io/shoppingCartApp/).
+You can access the hosted working app on [Render](https://productslistmod2.onrender.com/).

 Feel free to explore the app, shop for products, and enjoy a seamless shopping experience!